oneconvergence/dkube-examples/insurance/readme.md

    - Details of the deployment can be viewed by selecting \<your-deploy-name\> (chosen during submission)

 ## Create Generic Kubeflow Pipeline
- The workflow can be automated through a Kubeflow Pipelines.
+ The workflow can be automated through a Kubeflow Pipeline.
 This section explains how to create an example Kubeflow Pipeline.
 Note that this is not an example of the insurance Pipeline.
 It is just a general Pipeline to show the concept.

  - Create and/or open a JupyterLab instance as described in the section "Create JupyterLab IDE"
  - Navigate to the folder "/workspace/\<your-code-repo\>/pipeline"